Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 Setting up extra Data Layers in WordPress for Google Tag Manager

 By doing this, we store extra pieces of information in a Data Layer on your blog posts.
-The post categories and tags can now be used within Google Tag manager for more advanced data collection and reporting.
+The post categories and tags can now be used within Google Tag Manager for more advanced data collection and reporting.

 The final step will be to publish the changes you made in Google Tag Manager.